 Since that time, public libraries have expanded due to donations of interested individuals, the support of active citizens groups and clubs, especially the Mississippi Federation of Women's Clubs, grants from Andrew Carnegie, and governmental assistance.
 Federal library assistance programs such as the Works Progress Administration (WPA), Library Services Act (1956), Library Services and Construction Act (1964 and later amendments), Revenue Sharing (1972) have had an impact on the growth of Mississippi public libraries.
-In 2017, there are 50 public library systems with 240 branch libraries in communities across the state, including two independent municipal libraries.
+In 2023, there are 53 public library systems with 236 branch libraries in communities across the state, including two independent municipal libraries.

 To strengthen local public libraries, the Mississippi Library Commission throughout the 1950's through the 1970's encouraged the formation of multi-county, regional cooperatives as an efficient and economical way to provide centralized library service to the largest number of residents.
-These public library systems whether they serve as a single county, joint city-county or as a multi-county or regional have legal basis in the Mississippi Code of 1972, Annotated, (§39-3-1; §39-3-8; §39-3-9).
-More detailed historical information can be found in the Director's Resource Guide (http://mlc.lib.ms.us/ms-libraries/library-development/) under "A Brief History of Mississippi Libraries."
+These public library systems whether they serve as a single county, joint city-county or as a multi-county or regional have legal basis in the Mississippi Code of 1972, Annotated, §39-3-1; §39-3-8; §39-3-9.

-The MS Code (§39-3-1) also documents that "... it is hereby the policy of this state to allow and promote the establishment and development of free public library service throughout this state as a part of its provisions for public education."
-MS Code (§39-3-1) also defines a "Public Library" as a "... library which provides customary services, without charge, to all the residents of a county, city or region and is supported whole or in part by public funds."
+The MS Code §39-3-1 also documents that ". . . it is hereby the policy of this state to allow and promote the establishment and development of free public library service throughout this state as a part of its provisions for public education."
+MS Code §39-3-1 also defines a "Public Library" as a ". . . library which provides customary services, without charge, to all the residents of a county, city or region and is supported whole or in part by public funds."

-As an aid in the development of public library systems, the MS Code (§39-3-13) provides the authority for a governing body of any municipality, the board of supervisors of any county, or Administrative board of trustees to contract for library service.
+As an aid in the development of public library systems, MS Code §39-3-13 provides the authority for a governing body of any municipality, the board of supervisors of any county, or administrative board of trustees to contract for library service.
 While most public library systems in Mississippi have a contract for services that details responsibilities of all parties, services offered, funding requirements, and renewal clauses, some library systems are established by resolution of the county.